Pumpkin Seed Nib Brittle

-Arnon Oren, of Oren's Kitchen in Berkeley California, created this sweet confection when he was our executive chef.
-Arnon also served it crushed and sprinkled over a salad of endive, roasted beets, and goat cheese.
+Arnon Oren created this sweet treat as our executive chef, serving it crushed and sprinkled over a salad of endive, roasted beets, and goat cheese.